If so read on, because I'll tell you how I can help you grow your MMA skills, your fitness level and reach your MMA potential with 1 on 1 training.

-Apply by emailing me and I'll send you the payment instructions (if there is an available spot since I will only accept 5 clients at this time).
+Apply by emailing me and I'll send you the payment instructions (if there is an available spot).

 I have spent more than 34 years in martial arts.
 Originally Karate and then Kick Boxing.
 For many years I have been doing Russian Systema, I’m an international instructor and travel all over the world doing seminars.
 Two years ago I created my own system called Homo Ludens (Playing Man) which is based on Russian Systema and also incorporates other martial arts and especially MMA which is my greatest love.
 The first time I had contact with MMA was in early 90’s in USA, and today I think it is the “axle” of modern martial arts.
 It is actually an “epicenter” of modern combat.

 Mark Lajhner is my friend and coach with whom I train MMA 3 x per week privately.
 He has helped me tremendously, keeps me in great shape and I incorporate parts of MMA into my system.
 What I find very important and what keeps me coming for more is his exceptional precision as a coach, he is a professional who is on the path of continual education and constant improvement.
 He is sometimes rigorous and I like that.

 His methodology is outstanding and precise, and Mark is constantly evolving in his knowledge and methodology.
 If you're interested in ground fighting, I highly recommend that you buy this instructional.
 You won't be disappointed.